UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 ---

 As expected, the cereal data we have been working with is *tidy data*.
-Let’s look at an example where this is not the case.
+Let’s look at an example where this is not the case:

 <center>